numpy/numpy/doc/source/reference/c-api.iterator.rst

    This is a function pointer for the iteration loop, returned by :cfunc:`NpyIter_GetIterNext`.

-.. ctype:: NpyIter_GetCoordsFunc
+.. ctype:: NpyIter_GetMultiIndexFunc

-   This is a function pointer for getting iterator coordinates, returned by :cfunc:`NpyIter_GetGetCoords`.
+   This is a function pointer for getting the current iterator multi-index, returned by :cfunc:`NpyIter_GetGetMultiIndex`.

 Construction and Destruction
 ----------------------------